fpvandoorn/Dagstuhl-tables/README.md

   * Together with lower bound `a`, this gives that `T(6k+1,3) = T(6k+2,3) = T(6k+3,3) = 3k+1`.
 * Other known specific values.
   * `T(32,4)=11` is an optimal solution.
 This follows from `G`.
+  * There are more known values, see tables.

 ### Lower Bounds:
 * `↘`/`→`: The relation `T(n,k) ≥ T(n+1,k+1)` can sometimes be used as a lower bound.
 See [Relations](#relations).